-After you power on the switch for the first time, you can configure the switch using the Insight app or Insight Cloud portal.
+After you power on the switch for the first time, you can configure the switch using the NETGEAR Insight app.
+For very advanced configurations, you can use the local browser UI.

-For more information about Insight, visit netgear.com/insight and see the NETGEAR knowledge base articles at netgear.com/support.

-For information about managing the switch without the benefits of the Insight app and Insight Cloud portal, see the user manual, which you can download from netgear.com/support/download.
+For more information about managing the switch, see the installation guide that came with the switch, the NETGEAR knowledge base articles at netgear.com/support/, and the user manual, which you can download from netgear.com/support/download.